quartznet/quartznet/docs/documentation/faq.md

 as you're sure to have less RAM than hard-drive space for a database.
 You may also look at the FAQ "How do I improve the performance of AdoJobStore?"

-So, the limitting factor of the number of Triggers and Jobs Quartz can "store" and monitor is really the amount of storage space available to the JobStore (either the amount of RAM or the amount of disk space).
+So, the limiting factor of the number of Triggers and Jobs Quartz can "store" and monitor is really the amount of storage space available to the JobStore (either the amount of RAM or the amount of disk space).